tradexy/azure-vote-front/README.md

 stop the clock

-(remember to check 2 resource groups in portal and delete both - it maybe that the MC_MyRes.. is deleted when MyRes.. is deleted))
+(remember to check 2 resource groups in portal and delete both -  MC_myres.. should be deleted when myres.. is deleted))

 # Azure Voting App